Aetherinox/obsidian-dataview-snippets/Snippets/Page Cloud 1/README.md

 > [!WARNING]
 > This snippet may be slow loading depending on the number of pages you have available in your vault.
 At the time of developing this, it was tested on a vault with over 400 pages / notes.
 Which took 1-3 seconds to load the cloud.
 >
 > Unfortunately this is mostly limited by the performance of Dataview.
-Larger projects should either use a Cloud plugin solution, or decrease the dataview refresh interval.
+Larger projects should either use a Cloud plugin solution, or increase the dataview refresh interval.
+The refresh interval `100` was used in this test.

 <br />